-Why is Muslim ligature on the helmet of Alexander Nevsky?
+Why is there Muslim ligature on the helmet of Alexander Nevsky?

 Arabic script (verses from the Koran) decorates the helmet of Alexander Nevsky.
 During countless tests and examinations, it was found that the helmet was forged in the East in the XVII century.

 The helmet of Ivan the Terrible and other well-born persons of medieval Russia were decorated with the Arabic script.

 Why did the eagle appear on Ivan III’s seal?